 Z is for the power of Zeus, most powerful of the gods.
 Though the term "Power of Zeus" is vague, this grants Billy many abilities, with many possibly unknown as of yet.
 Through Zeus, Captain Marvel has high-level magic resistance and can call down the lightning that changes him back and forth between his two personas.
 He has even used the lightning as a weapon before; calling it down and then dodging it while allowing it to strike an enemy.
 Captain Marvel has also stated that with this power also comes the "Wrath of Zeus."
 This implies supreme, righteous anger/rage, though it's unclear how this ties into Billy's powerset.
 The power of Zeus is vast and hard to define completely.
 It may augment some of Captain Marvel's other powers and abilities and it may grant him powers and abilities even he has yet to discover.
 From Zeus Captain Marvel inherits sheer unbelievable power rendering him utterly invulnerability (Captain Marvel Adventures 144, DC Comics Presents Annual 03).
 The power of Zeus adds to the other powers of Captain Marvel giving him the wisdom of Solomon and Zeus, the strength of Hercules and Zeus, the stamina of Atlas is beeded up with the immortality of Zeus (World's Finest 254 and Shazam the Monster Society 04).
 Captain Marvel can still blend all the strength of Hercules, stamina of Atlas and power of Zeus to increase his strength (Adventure Comics 492 and Power Of Shazam 46).

-Lightning - Captain Marvel gains his power from a lightning bolt, and can use it as a weapon as well by interrupting the flow between the bolt and himself.
+Lightning: Captain Marvel gains his power from being struck with a magical lightning bolt, and can use it as a weapon as well by interrupting the flow between the bolt and himself.
 In certain situations, Marvel has been known to spark lightning off of his body, and even direct it as a projectile at a target.

 A for Achilles